Artwork by Tara Gilbert-Brever

 I am thinking about how to look harmless and not seem like a stranger when I realize they barely speak English.

 They came to Miami from Cuba when Mary wasn't even one year old.
 Now she is five like me, but she's much fancier.
 Not just because she has the most names, but she always wears a beautiful dress with a full petticoat her mother irons each day and a sparkly comb in her most perfect jet-black hair.
 I think she will grow up to marry a bullfighter.
 Mary and her mother go to church a lot, and Mary is baptized.
 She told me being baptized is being blessed, that nothing bad can happen to you, and you can get into heaven.
 Mary says you can't go to heaven at all unless you are baptized.
 I wonder why she thinks about going to heaven so much when we are only five.
 I want to live to be a grown up first so I can enjoy my life like in the ads.
 So I can drive a car and smoke and have coffee with friends.
 So I can be simply a female female and enjoy being a girl.

 I asked my mom if I am baptized, but she said no. She says Mary and her mom are religious, and that's why they're baptized.

 "Are you baptized, Mom?"

 "Yes," she says, "but we're not religious, so you don't need to be baptized, but we believe in God, and that's why we say our prayers."

-She always says that God will punish me if I am bad, and that if he struck people dead for lying I would be gone in a flash.
+She always says God will punish me if I am bad, and if he struck people dead for lying, I would be gone in a flash.